WotLK Classic Beast Mastery Hunter Spell Summary

 Hunters have several abilities that are classified as "stings."
 They all apply a debuff of some sort to your enemy target, and only one sting can be active at any given time.

-- Scorpid Sting is a debuff that reduces the target's Strength and Agility.
+- Scorpid Sting is a debuff that reduces the target's chance to hit by 3%.

 - Viper Sting is a debuff that drains the target's Mana over 8 seconds.
 This is incredibly powerful against casters or any class that uses Mana.